-But even though they aren’t as useful for females, females do still have them.
-They are found in the same place as those of a male.
+Female snakes don’t need spurs.
+Spurs are found in the same place as a male’s spurs.
 The only differences are that they’re shorter and less curved.

-Some people recommend that you can sex a snake by looking at their spurs.
+Some claim that you can sex a snake by looking at its spurs.
 However, spur length, thickness, and curvature are all highly variable.
 One male could have long straight spurs, and another could have short hooked spurs.

 Which Snakes Have Spurs?

-Spurs are a remnant from earlier in the snake’s evolutionary history.
-It stands to reason that the more recently a snake evolved, the less likely it will have spurs.
-And, indeed, this is what you find.
+As discussed, spurs are a remnant from earlier in the snake’s evolutionary history.
+It stands to reason that the more recently a snake evolved, the less likely it is to have spurs.
+This is exactly what you find.